DigitalTibetan/DigitalTibetan/_sources/docs/computers_windows_keyboards.md

 Make sure to familiarize yourself with EWTS (extended Wylie) using [Teaching EWTS](https://www.thlib.org/reference/transliteration/teachingewts.pdf) by Alexandru Anton-Luca.

-Note: TISE seems to be incompatible with GoldenDict.
-If you plan to use this dictionary-program, the recommended input method would be [Denjong](keyboard_denjong).
+Note: TISE seems to be incompatible with some applications, if TISE doesn't work in your application, the recommended input method would be [Denjong](keyboard_denjong).
 Alternatively, if you want to use TISE with GoldenDict, you can type the search-phrase in some other program (e.g. notepad) and then copy&paste the search term into GoldenDict.

 #### Basic letters

 - All basic Tibetan and Tibetan Sanskrit represented by EWTS scheme are supported by Tise.
 Often typing the final `a` as in `ka` ཀ is not necessary, `k` followed by a tsheg `<space>` is enough.
-- Longer vowels (with a subjointed small letter achung) are typed as `aa` ཨཱ, `ii` ཨཱི, `uu` ཨཱུ, `ee` ཨཱེ, `oo` ཨཱོ, or `A` ཨཱ, `I` ཨཱི, `U` ཨཱུ, `E` ཨཱེ, `O` ཨཱོ.
+- Longer vowels (with a subjoined small letter achung) are typed as `aa` ཨཱ, `ii` ཨཱི, `uu` ཨཱུ, `ee` ཨཱེ, `oo` ཨཱོ, or `A` ཨཱ, `I` ཨཱི, `U` ཨཱུ, `E` ཨཱེ, `O` ཨཱོ.
 - Retroflex i ྀ is typed as `-i`, and retroflex i with achung as `-I` ཱྀ, e.g. `k-i` ཀྀ, `k-I` ཀཱྀ.
 - `au` ཨཽ, `ai` ཨཻ are implemented.